dober-man/GoodWAFSec/docs/module1/lab1/lab1.rst

 #.
 Verify that requests are being logged by the WAF.
 You should be able to see both the raw client and server responses.
   .. image:: images/image9.PNG

-Exercise: 1.2 Geolocation and IP Intelligence
+Exercise 1.2: Geolocation and IP Intelligence
 ----------------------------------------
 Geolocation
 ~~~~~~~~~~~